Trump Allies -- Coulter, Drudge, Ingraham -- Blast Him For Signing Spending Bill, Talk Impeachment

 He was referring to the $1.3 trillion omnibus bill that he threatened to veto as late as Thursday evening.

-Throughout his rocky presidency, Trump could count on right wing conservative media (like the Drudge Report) and talking heads like Ann Coulter and Laura Ingraham to back him up and support his every move.
+Throughout his rocky presidency, Trump could count on conservative media like the Drudge Report and talking heads like Ann Coulter and Laura Ingraham to back him up and support his every move.

 Coulter tweeted that the president would definitely not have the chance to sign another spending bill.